Read facts you never knew about Grace Kelly:

 In her senior yearbook, her classmates predicted that she was certain ‘to become a great stage and screen star’.

 Grace’s uncle was George Kelly, a Pulitzer Prize winning playwright.
-He and Grace were close and he was the one who encouraged her dream of acting and helped her to get an audition at the American Studio of Dramatic Arts.
+He and Grace were close and he was the one who encouraged her dream of acting and he helped her to get an audition at the American Studio of Dramatic Arts.

 At the beginning of her career she was often criticized about her voice, which was high and flat, and her Philadelphia accent.
 She took lessons to bring her voice down, achieve clarity and depth and to lose her accent.
 The result was a slightly British diction and accent, for which her family teased her mercilessly.